borcun/free/osg/osg-shape/notes.md

 and OpenGL 3.x, for the purpose of producing a more lightweight interface.
 Of course OpenGL 3.x and further versions will keep these deprecated APIs for backward compatibility.
 However, they are not recommended to be used in new code.

+**How OSG draw objects**
+Everything that can be rendered is implemented as a class derived from *Drawable*.
+The Drawable class contains no drawing primitives, since these are provided by subclasses such as *osg::Geometry*.
+Notice that a Drawable is not Node, and therefore it cannot be directly added to a scene graph.
+Instead, Drawable are attached to *Geodes*, which are scene graph nodes.